 2. Signing all pages are not required.

 When signing paper documents, you are often asked to sign your initials on all the pages.
 This requirement is meant to check whether you have read all the pages.
 It is not a requirement for digital documents.
 However, there will still be some instances where the other party may still require it.
 The best thing to do is to read all the pages and sign where asked to.
 Being extra careful with reading each page of the e-document benefits you, anyway.
 Digital signature platforms make the process convenient by quickly storing your signature after the first instance.
-Then, you only need to click on succeeding boxes to affix that signature.
+Then, you only need to click on the succeeding boxes to affix that signature.

 3. Storing signatures is possible.